 West of Thap Cham train station, in the northwest corner of the city, Po Klong Garai is a collection of 13th and 14th century Cham towers perched on Trau Hill.
 Thap Cham means “Cham tower”, the historic site is obviously the town’s namesake and one of the main reasons travellers stop in this city.
 The towers were constructed by King Jaya Simhavarman III to honour the legendary King ...
 Read more about Po Klong Garai Cham Tower .

-This tower is not nearly as easy to get to as Po Klong Garai, but that’s what makes it worthwhile.
-It's a single tower set on an isolated hill in the middle of a vast lowland ringed by high hills.
-It's a stunning location, and once there we wanted to hang around for a while just to soak up the view.
-It's a great place to head on a motorbike if you can manage to rent one in Phan Rang or if you ...
+This tower isn’t easy to get to like Po Klong Garai, but that’s what makes it worthwhile.
+Named after the last king of the independent Champa Empire, Po Ro Me is a single tower perched on an isolated hill in the middle of a desert lowland ringed by high hills.
+The location is stunning, and the fact the caretaker needs to unlock it for you adds to the atmosphere.
+Once there you’ll want to ...
 Read more about Po Ro Me Cham Tower .